ManUtopiK/vite-fastify-boilerplate/README.md

   - Fastify with logger
   - Production build without Vite

-So, it's super fast and ça va super vite 🚀
+So, it's super fast donc ça va super vite 🚀

 ## Why and How